Victoran0/Financial-Assistant/workflow.md

            - if the pin/password is wrong, return false and send message that the password/pin is incorrect, else return true and process the purchase for the user.
 Once done, append the transaction to their transaction history, save to vector db and let agent send a response that the transaction is done successfully.
 END
            - if they do not provide the details or they close the popup, END

-   - FINANCIAL_ASSISTANT:
+   - CHAT_ASSISTANT:

-     - GET_FINANCIAL_ASSISTANT_RESPONSE: A good Prompt of how llm should reply and restrictions (the chat must be finance related, Asides greetings and general topics): financial, savings and investment related.
+     - CHAT_ASSISTANT_RESPONSE: A good Prompt of how llm should reply and restrictions (the chat must be finance related, Asides greetings and general topics): financial, savings and investment related.
      - run CATEGORIZE_INITIAL_PROMPT on every new message

    - TRANSACTION_HISTORY: